mz0in/coolify-docs/traefik/dashboard.md

 ---

 # Enable Dashboard
-By default, the Traefik dashboard is enabled, but only in secure mode.
+By default, the Traefik dashboard is enabled in secure mode, but not configured to be accessible from the internet.

+To enable access from the internet, you need to add a dynamic configuration and secure it with a username and password.

-## Dynamic Configuration
+## Secure mode (with Dynamic Configuration)
-You can enable it by adding the following dynamic configuration (you can add it on the UI since v223):
+You can enable Traefik's dashboard by adding the following dynamic configuration:

 ```yaml{4,12}
 http: